manang/internet-drafts/draft-irtf-icnrg-mapme.md

 # Notification protocol and Scope discovery {#sec-mapme-in}

-IU propagation in the data plane accelerates forwarding state re-convergence w.r.t. global routing (GR) or resolution-based (RB) approaches operating at control plane, and w.r.t. anchor-based (AB) approaches requiring traffic tunneling through the anchor.
+IU propagation in the data plane accelerates forwarding state re-convergence w.r.t. routing or resolution-based approaches operating at control plane, and w.r.t. anchor-based approaches requiring traffic tunneling through an anchor.
 Still, network latency makes IU completion not instantaneous and before an update completes, it may happen that a portion of the traffic is forwarded to the previous PoA and dropped because of the absence of a valid output face leading to the producer.

 Previous work in the Anchor-Less category has suggested the buffering of Interests at previous producer location to prevent such losses by increasing